-- g In the Implementation Details pane of the Automation Planner dialog box, set the date and time for the automation using the calendar.
+- g.
+In the Implementation Details pane of the Automation Planner dialog box, set the date and time for the automation using the calendar.
 You can select the current or a future date.
-The default is set to the current date and time. - h Before running the automation, check the status of the policies in the Policies pane.
+The default is set to the current date and time. - h.
+Before running the automation, check the status of the policies in the Policies pane.
 If any of the policies have been breached, you need to examine whether the breach is critical to your IT environment.
 For example, the automation may cause server downtime.
-For information on the automation analysis information, see "Automation Analysis > Automation Pane" in the "Automation Planner Page" on page 179.
+For information on the automation analysis information, see "Automation Analysis > Automation Pane" (on page 144) in the "Automation Planner Page" (on page 140).

 If you find that the breach does not pose a risk, you can choose to ignore the breached policies and run the automation.
 The automation runs regardless of whether policies have been breached or not.
-For details, see the "Implementation Details Pane" and the "Policies Pane" in the "Automation Planner Page" on page 179.
+For details, see the "Implementation Details Pane" (on page 141) and the "Policies Pane" (on page 141) in the "Automation Planner Page" (on page 140).

-- i Click Run to run the automation. - ➤ If you ran a controlled automation, you can view the automation result details in the Controlled Automations tab.
-For details, see "Controlled Automations Tab" in the "Configuration Explorer Page" on page 192. - ➤ If you ran a non-controlled automation, a window opens with the following message: The automation has been launched.
+- i.
+Click Run to run the automation. - If you ran a controlled automation, you can view the automation result details in the Controlled Automations tab.
+For details, see "Controlled Automations Tab" (on page 151) in the "Configuration Explorer Page" (on page 148). - If you ran a non-controlled automation, a window opens with the following message: The automation has been launched.
 Click here to view a detailed report.
 The word here is a link that opens HP Operations Orchestration, where you can view the automation results.